 Provided that if any Works are withdrawn after commencement of the Construction of such Works, the Authority shall pay to the Contractor 100% (one hundred) of the fair value of the work done, as assessed by the Authority Engineer:

-8.4 Site to be free from Eencumbrances
+8.4 Site to be free from Encumbrances

 Subject to the provisions of Clause 8.2, the Site shall be made available by the Authority to the Contractor pursuant hereto free from all Encumbrances and occupations and without the Contractor being required to make any payment to the Authority on account of any costs, compensation, expenses and charges for the acquisition and use of such Site for the duration of the Project Completion Schedule.
 For the avoidance of doubt, it is agreed that the existing rights of way, easements, privileges, liberties and appurtenances to the Site shall not be deemed to be Encumbrances.
 It is further agreed that, unless otherwise specified in this Agreement, the Contractor accepts and undertakes to bear any and all risks arising out of the inadequacy or physical condition of the Site.